KristyNerhaugen/KristyNerhaugen_Portfolio/README.md

 ## For this challenge,

-### This link will take you to my deployed portfolio
+### This link will take you to my deployed portfolio:

 [See deployed site here](https://kristynerhaugen.github.io/KristyNerhaugen_Portfolio/)